W1ldPo1nter/django-queryable-properties/docs/updating.md

 The specified value is then translated into actual field values by the implemented function/method and the real, underlying `update` call will take place with these values.

+Naturally, queryable properties that can be reached via relations can **not** be used as arguments in `update` since queries that update records only operate on these records (and not related records).